Free Passes to Coastal Maine Botanical Gardens

 Book Discussion

-You are invited to join the discussion of "North Woods" by Daniel Mason on April 16 at 5:00.
+You are invited to join the discussion of "Small Pleasures" by Clare Chambers at 5:00 on Tuesday, May 14th.

 Everyone is welcome to join in these discussions even if they have not read the current book choice.
 This is also a great time to talk about other good books to read.